-- Thoroughly wipe out the frypot weekly to remove any sticking debris on the tank sides and on or around the element.
+- Thoroughly scrub out the frypot weekly to remove any sticking debris on the tank sides and on or around the element.
 The Pitco folks equate this to the ring of residue that can form around the inside of your bath tub, though soap scum doesn’t degrade the flavor of food and reduce the efficiency of commercial deep fryers.

 - Every couple weeks, while the fryer oil is out of your commercial fryer for filtering, use a fryer cleaner or soapy water and a rag to wipe out the frypot.
 Thoroughly rinse the frypot and fill it with clean water, then boil that water by turning on the heating element.
 Turn the heat off, allow the water to cool, drain the frypot, and wipe the tank out with a dry cloth.
 As noted above, follow your fryer manufacturer’s instructions on either allowing to air dry or filling immediately with oil.